MagdalenaCret/MIPS-32-Pipeline-Implementation/README.md

-# 🚀 MIPS Single Cycle Processor Project
+# 🚀 MIPS Pipeline Processor Project

 ## 📝 Overview

-This repository contains the VHDL implementation of a 32-bit MIPS single-cycle processor developed as a laboratory project for the Computer Architecture course at the Technical University of Cluj-Napoca.
+This repository contains the VHDL implementation of a 32-bit MIPS pipeline processor developed as a laboratory project for the Computer Architecture course at the Technical University of Cluj-Napoca.
 The processor is capable of executing a unique program that processes arrays based on specific conditions.

 ## ✨ Project Description

-The main objective was to design and implement a MIPS processor that executes a custom program across 4 dedicated lab sessions.
-The processor is implemented with 32-bit architecture similar to the one studied in the course.
+The main objective was to design and implement a MIPS processor that executes a custom program.

 ## 🛠️ Program Functionality